amzn/computer-vision-basics-in-microsoft-excel/README.md

 ![Face Detection in Microsoft Excel](img/Face-Detection.jpg)

+Even the rectangles/lines are drawn using just formulas. :-)

 We will also see how to find edges and lines:

 ![Edge Detection in Microsoft Excel](img/Edges.jpg)